-Please note that the Ministry of Defence does not normally release information from a service record to persons other than the individual concerned or their next of kin until 25 years after the date of death.
+Please note that the Ministry of Defence (MOD) does not normally release information from a service record to persons other than the individual concerned or their next of kin until 25 years after the date of death.
 There is a search fee for third party genealogical enquiries which currently stands at £30.

 Army service records